-Concept Classical approach Bayesian approach Parameter Fixed (unknown) constant Distribution of possible values Prior information on parameters None Prior distribution Base of inference Likelihood function Posterior distribution Parameter point estimate Estimate (eg maximum likelihood estimate (MLE)) Statistic from posterior distribution eg mean, median or mode Parameter interval estimate Confidence interval Bayesian credible interval Hypothesis testing/ Model comparison Test (eg LRT)/criterion (eg AIC) Bayes' factors/criterion (eg DIC)
+Concept Classical approach Bayesian approach Parameter Fixed (unknown) constant Distribution of possible values Prior information on parameters None Prior distribution Base of inference Likelihood function Posterior distribution Parameter point estimate Estimate (eg maximum likelihood estimate (MLE)) Statistic from posterior distribution eg mean, median or mode Parameter interval estimate Confidence interval Bayesian credible interval Hypothesis testing / Model comparison Test (eg LRT)/criterion (eg AIC) Bayes factors/criterion (eg DIC)

-Let us briefly indicate the way the prior and the data are merged, and denote by Y the data, by $\theta$ the parameter (vector), and where the $f(\cdot)$ s are either probability functions (discrete data) or probability densities (continuous data).
+Table 24.1 Bayesian versus classical approaches to statistics where the $f(\cdot)$ s are either probability functions (discrete data) or probability densities (continuous data).
 With these definitions, Bayes' theorem states that:

-- $L(Y|\theta)$ the likelihood function, - $f(\theta)$ the prior distribution for $\theta$ , - $f(\theta|Y)$ the posterior distribution for $\theta$ after observing data Y where const(Y) is a constant depending on Y but not on $\theta$ .
-Thus, the posterior distribution for $\theta$ is essentially constructed by multiplying together the likelihood and the prior, and is a sort of compromise between the 2.
+Let us briefly indicate the way the prior and the data are merged, and denote by Y the data, by θ the parameter (vector), and where const(Y) is a constant depending on Y but not on θ .
+Thus, the posterior distribution for θ is essentially constructed by multiplying together the likelihood and the prior, and is a sort of compromise between the 2.
 In complex models, the constant depending on Y in Eq 24.1 is virtually impossible to calculate.
-This means that the posterior distribution cannot be calculated analytically, and therefore alternative methods need to be used.
+This means that the posterior distribution cannot be calculated analytically and therefore, alternative methods need to be used.
 This intractability of the posterior distribution for all but the simplest problems meant that up until the early 1990s, Bayesian statistics was more of a theoretical subject than an applied one.
 The increase of computer speed and memory capacity and the introduction of simulation-based methods such as MCMC have had a great impact on Bayesian analysis and its use in real-world problems.